 "If you're nervous about networking, try to put yourself in a positive mood," says Deena Baikowitz, chief networking officer of the consulting firm Fireball Network.
 "Create a playlist to energize you or calm your nerves.
 Get a pep talk from a trusted friend, family member, or fellow business owner."

 Once you've centered yourself, it's time to head over to the event.
 Try to arrive early if possible so you don't feel rushed or flustered when you get there.

 "Leave yourself plenty of time to arrive and park," says business coach Debbie Page.
 "Nothing is worse than being late and arriving stressed."

 4. Start a Conversation, Even if You're Shy

 Now we come to most people's least favorite part of networking events – walking into a roomful of strangers and making small talk.
 Yes, it can be intimidating, but try to remember that a lot of people feel exactly the same way.
 Take a minute to collect your thoughts, and walk up to the first person you want to meet and start talking.

 Most networking events will have food and drink available, so if you're really nervous, start by hitting that first.
 You may feel less pressure if you ease into things by striking up a conversation with the person next to you in line.
-Ask them if they have been to events like this before, or if they recommend anything from the buffet table.

 You can also be strategic about who you approach.